TotallySly/002.-OWN-PROJECT--rock-paper-scissors--basic--html-css--js/README.md

 - The game rules open up in a modal, that can be clicked upon at any time during the game.
 - The popup stands out from the rest of the game, whilst keeping a sleek design to show the game in the background in a subtle way.
-- To shows a 'key' to the user as to what the emoji's represent.
+- To show a 'key' to the user as to what the emoji's represent.
-- To shows the user which emoji's beat other emoji's in order to win.
+- To show the user which emoji's beat other emoji's in order to win.
 - The 'x' button in the top-left of the modal is visible enough to show the user to close.
 Like all buttons, when the mouse hovers over this, the background becomes the crisp 'Satin Sheen Gold' colour used in the fonts.

 ---